 1. Improve your product descriptions and images.
 Since online shoppers can't feel or touch the product before they buy it, they rely on images and well-written product descriptions to do the job for them.
 Take the time to invest in quality content and images.

 2. In today's world, social proof matters.
-Over 70% of consumers say that reviews make them feel more comfortable that they are buying the right product, and 84% of consumers trust online reviews as much as a recommendation from a friend.
+84% of consumers trust online reviews as much as a recommendation from a friend.
 If you aren't already collecting and displaying product reviews on your site, invest in a review service now.
 There are many easy-to-use apps and tools out there to get you started.

 3. Your Shopping Cart